What does Mångata mean?

 Is your beach good for swimming?

 Yes, you can certainly swim at our private beach!
 Many people enjoy swimming off the docks because the water is very shallow for quite a ways so the dock can get you to a more comfortable swimming depth without walking out so far.
 If you prefer a public beach, there's an excellent one called "Secret Beach" nearby.
-This beach has restaurants and bars, jet skis and other water toys and is always a great way to spend the day.
+This beach has restaurants and bars, and fun water toys and is always a great way to spend the day.